godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 An ``AnimatedSprite`` requires a :ref:`SpriteFrames <class_SpriteFrames>` resource, which is a list of the animations it can display.
 To create one, find the ``Frames`` property in the Inspector and click "[empty]" -> "New SpriteFrames".
-This should automatically open the SpriteFrames panel.
+Click again to open the "SpriteFrames" panel:

 .. image:: img/spriteframes_panel.png

 On the left is a list of animations.
-Click the "default" one and rename it to "right".
-Then click the "Add" button to create a second animation named "up".
-Drag the two images for each animation, named ``playerGrey_up[1/2]`` and ``playerGrey_walk[1/2]``, into the "Animation Frames" side of the panel:
+Click the "default" one and rename it to "walk".
+Then click the "New Animation" button to create a second animation named "up".
+Find the player images in the "FileSystem" tab - they're in the ``art`` folder you unzipped earlier.
+Drag the two images for each animation, named ``playerGrey_up[1/2]`` and ``playerGrey_walk[1/2]``, into the "Animation Frames" side of the panel for the corresponding animation:

 .. image:: img/spriteframes_panel2.png